ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

   :fontawesome-solid-check: appears in the GitHub commit log instead of an :fontawesome-solid-xmark:.
-The build status reported by GitHub Actions will only be a :fontawesome-solid-check: if the source code and technical writing in the GitHub repository pass both the GatorGrader checks and the additional checks pass in GitHub Actions.
+The build status reported by GitHub Actions will only be a :fontawesome-solid-check: if the source code and technical writing in the GitHub repository pass all of the checks that were automatically executed in GitHub Actions.

 ## Source Code Surveys